-For additional information on our business and operations, see our Annual Report on Form 10-K for FY 2022.
+For additional information on our business and operations, see our Annual Report on Form 10-K for FY 2024.

 1 When we use the terms "Broadcom," "we," "us," "our" and the "company," we mean Broadcom Inc., a Delaware corporation, and its consolidated subsidiaries, taken as a whole, unless the context otherwise indicates.
+For purposes of the Australian Modern Slavery Act 2018 (Cth), VMware Australia Pty Ltd (ABN: 77 122 677 089) is the reporting entity.